mobo-d/DirHV-EGO/README.md

 ### Advanced usage

 * Download [PlatEMO](https://github.com/BIMK/PlatEMO) (version 4.6, Matlab >= 2018a) and read PlatEMO's [User Manual](https://github.com/BIMK/PlatEMO/blob/master/PlatEMO/manual.pdf) to familiarize yourself with how to use this platform.
-* Copy the folders within "**./DirHV-EGO/Algorithms**" into the directory at **"PlatEMO/Algorithms/"**.
+* Copy the folders within "**Algorithms**" into the directory at **"PlatEMO/Algorithms/"**.
 Next, add all of the subfolders contained within the "PlatEMO" directory to the MATLAB search path.
 * In the MATLAB command window, type **`platemo()`** to run PlatEMO using the GUI.
 * Select the label "**expensive**" and choose the algorithm **"DirHV-EGO"**.
   * Default setting of `batch size`: 5.